-iPhone Touch ID Hack: 6-Year-Old Girl Uses Sleeping Mom’s Fingerprint To Buy Pokemon Gifts
+iPhone Touch ID Hack: Shrewd Girl Uses Sleeping Mom’s Fingerprint To Buy Pokemon Gifts

 Lucky for the mother, her pint-size bundle of joy didn’t siphon all the funds out of her bank account and she was able to determine who was behind the tomfoolery.

 Sources said it’s not the first time the retail juggernaut got into hot water for similar incidents.
-Reportedly, the Federal Trade Commission sanctioned the company for not doing enough to guard against in-app purchases made by kids.
+Reportedly, the Federal Trade Commission (or FTC) sanctioned the company for not doing enough to guard against in-app purchases made by kids.
 Phone Arena had an interesting take on this story.

 “You might think that having Touch ID or any fingerprint scanner on your phone would be enough to give you protection from someone ordering products on your dime without your knowledge.
 But you should never underestimate the mind of a child who is sharp as a tack, and who won’t let anything stop her from buying Pokémon related products, not even a fingerprint scanner.”